WikiLeaks: Submissions

 WikiLeaks restructured its process for contributions after its first document leaks did not gain much attention.
 Assange stated this was part of an attempt to take the voluntary effort typically seen in Wiki projects and "redirect it to ... material that has real potential for change".
 Before this, the Wikileaks FAQ, under "How will Wikileaks operate?", read as of February 2007:

-WikiLeaks originally used a "wiki" communal publication method, which ended by May 2010.
+WikiLeaks stopped using a "wiki" communal publication method by May 2010.
+After the arrest of Chelsea Manning in May 2010, WikiLeaks distanced itself from the idea it actively encouraged people to send classified information, and changed the description of its submission page to say "WikiLeaks accepts a range of material, but we do not solicit it".
+WikiLeaks removed "classified" from a description of material it accepts and changed the assertion that "submitting confidential material to WikiLeaks is safe, easy and protected by law" to it "is protected by law in better democracies".
+WikiLeaks also began taking steps to position itself as a news organisation, and portrayed their work as filtering and analysing documents, not just posting them raw.

 In 2010 Assange said WikiLeaks received some submissions through the postal mail.
 That year, Julian Assange said that the servers were located in Sweden and the other countries "specifically because those nations offer legal protection to the disclosures made on the site".
-He talks about the Swedish constitution, which gives the information–providers total legal protection.
-It is forbidden, according to Swedish law, for any administrative authority to make inquiries about the sources of any type of newspaper.
-These laws, and the hosting by PRQ, were meant to make it difficult for any authority to eliminate WikiLeaks; they place a burden of proof upon any complainant whose suit would circumscribe WikiLeaks' liberty.
-Furthermore, "WikiLeaks maintains its own servers at undisclosed locations, keeps no logs and uses military-grade encryption to protect sources and other confidential information."
-Such arrangements have been called "bulletproof hosting".
+He said the Swedish constitution gives the information–providers total legal protection and that it is forbidden for any administrative authority to make inquiries about the sources of any type of newspaper.
+This could make it difficult for any authority to target WikiLeaks by placing a burden of proof upon any complainant.
+According to the Columbia Journalism Review, "a variety of Swedish media law experts made it clear that Assange and WikiLeaks had repeatedly misrepresented not only the strength of the law, but its application to WikiLeaks."